 Joe almost did not meet his baseball idol.
 Lis was cut on the last day of spring training.
 But fortunately for Joe the Twins traded Jim Perry to Detroit the following day to open a spot on the roster and he was recalled.
 "Every player wants to be a regular, but who could object to playing behind a guy who is destined for Cooperstown?"
 He finished his first season in Minnesota by batting .245, with 9 homers and 25 RBIs.

 Lis returned to Minnesota for the 1974 season but batted a paltry .195 with no home runs.
 The Twins sold him to the Cleveland Indians on June 5 for cash.
-Once again because of an injury he became the Tribe's third baseman when Buddy Bell hurt his knee.
+Lis played most first base, filling in briefly at third when Buddy Bell hurt his knee.
 Wherever Joe went to play, his teammates loved ribbing him, but Joe seemed to enjoy it.
 Cleveland was no exception.
 When his new teammates pointed out his weight, Lis explained that he was not too heavy, just too short for his weight.
-Joe Lis was not the only new edition to the Indians family; on November 19, 1974, Sue and Joe's wedding anniversary, Rebecca Sue (Becky) Lis was born.
+Joe Lis was not the only new addition to the Indians family; on November 19, 1974, Sue and Joe's wedding anniversary, Rebecca Sue (Becky) Lis was born.
 Becky became an outstanding softball player and earned a full scholarship to Southern Illinois University.

 Joe was now the father of three children, but he still had some little boy inside of him.
 He confessed that all he ever wanted to be was a baseball player.
 For instance, Joe loves to tell the story of buying two dollars' worth of bubble gum cards just to get new ones.
 He will admit that he still seeks autographs from today's baseball greats.
 "When we played the Dodgers in spring training, I asked for an autographed ball.
 They all thought it was for someone else, but it was for me."